 Speed is one of the most important parts of a data migration.
 Data movement needs to be fast to be worthwhile.
 And when it comes to speed, Movebot's one of the fastest cloud data migration tools around.
 So how fast is fast?

-Movebot can push through 100TB per day on a single migration.
+Movebot has pushed through over 200TB per day on a single migration.
+That's really fast.

 There are a lot of factors that can limit that.
 Max speeds are important, but what you really want to know is how fast will MY data transfer be?

 Depending on what systems you’re migrating to and from, you can expect Movebot to transfer between 2-5TB per day.
 We’ll go over some scenarios to help you know when you can expect to be at the lower end, or when you can expect to push 5TB or more per day.

 When you’re driving, you stick to the speed limit so you don’t get pulled over and come to a complete stop.
 Those speed limits are put in place to keep you safe… But sometimes they’re unnecessary.

 Movebot on its own is like the Autobahn.
 And like the Autobahn, having no speed caps isn’t an accident waiting to happen.
 There aren’t any limiters in Movebot, because we want you to come in, do your migration, and be done with it.
 Our goal is for Movebot to be the fastest cloud data migration tool around so your transfers are quick and easy with no hassle.